In this “dying age of music” and reign of streaming services, there is one medium of music sales that is rising in popularity: Vinyl albums.

 At Folsom Prison by Johnny Cash

 The authenticity, level of storytelling, and overall angst of Johnny Cash are on full display in this live recording of his performance at Folsom Prison in 1968.
-The recording certainly aids in showing off Cash’s gritty, hard-headed sense of humility, but his past experiences with addiction and hardship make this one of the most recognizable work from Mr. Cash (and performance history, for that matter) because of how relatable it is.
+The recording certainly aids in showing off Cash’s gritty, hard-headed sense of humility, but his past experiences with addiction and hardship make this one of the most recognizable works from Mr. Cash (and in all performance history, for that matter) because of how relatable it is.
 Johnny Cash is one of the most iconic musicians in history, especially in the country music world, and this is the record that revived his career.

 Pet Sounds by The Beach Boys

-According to Rolling Stone, Pet Sounds by The Beach Boys is the second best album of all time.
+According to Rolling Stone, Pet Sounds by The Beach Boys is the second-best album of all time.
 We at The Manual would have to agree.
 Pet Sounds is a pristine work of art in terms of composition and production, but it shines through generations because of its stunning melodies, lyrical themes, and recognizable yet inventive sounds.
 Highlighted by timeless tunes like “Wouldn’t It Be Nice,” Sloppy John B,” and “Let’s Go Away For A While,” it’s clear that this album has a huge influence on The Beatles’ Sgt.
 Pepper’s album and pop music in general.

 40 Greatest Hits by Hank Williams

-Seeing as much of his music was made at a time when listeners would only hard singles on the radio, a collection of Hank Williams’ best works is the best route here.
+Seeing as much of his music was made at a time when listeners would only hear singles on the radio, a collection of Hank Williams’ best works is the best route here.
 His 40 Greatest Hits vinyl is a must-have for country fans and traditional music lovers.
 In this pressing, you’ll find almost all of his gems including “I Saw The Light” and “Mind Your Own Business.”

 Waylon & Willie by Willie Nelson and Waylon Jennings